theLucasWalters/Resume/resume.md

 - Friendly & positive
 - Can work in stressful environments
 - Quick & willing learner
-- Moderately fluent in Python, Solidity, and Markdown
-- Basically fluent in Git version control

 ### **Experience**

 ##### Lagoon Amusement Park, Farmington UT - *Ride Attendant*
 ###### March 2017 - Sept 2017
-- Kept lines and ride enclosures clean, neat, and organized to keep the park looking professional and appealing
+- Kept lines and ride enclosures clean, neat, and organized to keep the park looking professional and appealing.
-- Helped foster a positive work environment by treating all guests and fellow employees with respect and consideration
+- Helped foster a positive work environment by treating all guests and fellow employees with respect and consideration.
-- Worked as part of a team to ensure an excellent guest experience
+- Worked as part of a team to ensure an excellent guest experience.

 ##### Links Product Development, Lindon UT - *Line Worker*
 ###### Sept 2019 - Dec 2021
-- Boxed products in an efficient and timely manner
+- Boxed products in an efficient and timely manner.
-- Worked as part of a team to build high quality products in a fast-paced environment
+- Worked as part of a team to build high quality products in a fast-paced environment.

 ##### ATL Technology, Springville UT - *COVID-19 Test Kit Builder (Temp)*
 ###### May 2020 - June 2020
-- Built COVID-19 test kits exactly according to FDA standards
+- Built COVID-19 test kits exactly according to FDA standards.
-- Kept accurate and up-to-date documentation for products and materials handled by me
+- Kept accurate and up-to-date documentation for products and materials handled by me.
-- Assured the quality of incoming and outgoing products and materials was up to standard
+- Assured the quality of incoming and outgoing products and materials were up to standard.

 ### **Education**

 ##### Clearfield High School, Clearfield UT - *GED/Diploma*
 ###### Graduated: October 2019

-##### Dixie State University, St. George UT - *Undergraduate*
+##### Utah Tech University, St. George UT - *Undergraduate*
-###### January 2022 - Current
+###### January 2022 - May 2022

 ### **Awards**